- Expedition Summaries

-Click on the image above to view a slideshow of Google Earth images showing the progressing of high resolution mapping efforts focused on the North Atlantic canyons between the summer of 2011 and summer of 2012.
+This slideshow of Google Earth images shows the progressing of high-resolution mapping efforts focused on the North Atlantic canyons between the summer of 2011 and summer of 2012.
 Blue and green areas outline ACUMEN mapping priorities.
 Yellow boxes outline areas included in a complementary joint NOAA-BOEM project.
 Slideshow includes high-resolution bathymetry acquired by NOAA Ships Okeanos Explorer, Ferdinand R Hassler, and Nancy Foster.
-NOAA Ship Bigelow used a towed camera system to ground-truth areas mapped by Okeanos Explorer and Hassler.
+NOAA Ship Bigelow used a towed camera system to groundtruth areas mapped by Okeanos Explorer and Hassler.
 Mid-Atlantic Regional Council on the Ocean and NOAA priorities are addressed by both the ACUMEN and NOAA-BOEM projects.
+Images courtesy of ACUMEN 2012, NOAA.
+To view or download individual images, visit the Image Gallery.

 What began as informal dialogue among NOAA and external colleagues early this year quickly evolved into a major field campaign focused on surveying the deepwater canyons along the break of the continental shelf between Virginia and New England.
 Between February and August 2012, we completed all five component cruises of the Atlantic Canyons Undersea Mapping Expeditions (ACUMEN) project.